 - a back yard in a historically grown, densely built area.
-Privacy, a welcome atmosphere and communication should be possible both, inside and outside the house
+Both, privacy, a welcome atmosphere and communication should be possible, inside and outside the house

-- due to the narrow construction site, the spatial concept is developed through a vertical arrangement of the requirements of living, in the sense of a duality of integration on the one hand and exclusion of the immediate neighborhood on the other
+- due to the narrow construction site, the spatial concept is developed through a vertical arrangement of the requirements of living, in the sense of duality of integration and exclusion of the immediate neighborhood

 - the house is structured in three parts: two offset parts provide all needed living areas, a light flooded space connects these parts with an open air staircase

 An oasis in the city

 In a backyard located in Frankfurt-Nordend, a historical grown, densely built up area, a detached residential house arises, equipped and surrounded by gardens and terraces.